-Thick and chewy brown butter pumpkin oatmeal chocolate chip cookies.
+Soft and chewy brown butter pumpkin oatmeal chocolate chip cookies, the perfect fall ccc.

 pumpkin oatmeal chocolate chip cookies

 If your favorite cookie is an oatmeal chocolate chip cookie (like mine) and you’re ready for fall (also like me), these are the perfect cookies for you!
-These are super thick and chewy, filled with brown butter, pumpkin puree and pumpkin spice flavor, and have pools of melty chocolate throughout.
+These are soft, chewy, filled with brown butter, pumpkin puree and pumpkin spice flavor, and have pools of melty chocolate throughout.
+They also just so happen to be eggless – but you’d never know! 🙂

 We’re adding pumpkin puree into the dough which contains a *lot* of moisture.
 In order to get more pumpkin flavor into the dough without adding too much moisture, we’re going to remove a lot of the moisture from the pumpkin puree.
 You can use a napkin to wrap up and gently squeeze out some of the water, or pat the pumpkin puree.
-You’ll want to keep doing this until you are left with only 60g (half of the amount we start with!)
+You’ll want to keep doing this until you are left with only 70g.
 What you’re left with is a more concentrated pumpkin puree that’s going to add a lot of delicious pumpkin flavor to the dough.

 chill the cookies prior to baking

 I know, I know – it’s frustrating to have to wait!
 However, because we’re using melted brown butter, we want to give the dough time to firm up.
-You’ll just need to pop the dough in the freezer for 15 minutes prior to baking.
+Letting the cookie dough chill just a little bit in the fridge means that the cookies will bake up thicker.
+This also gives the flavors a little bit of time to meld together.

 how to make pumpkin oatmeal chocolate chip cookies